torfinnberset/libusbp/README.md

     g++ --std=gnu++11 program.cpp `pkg-config --cflags --libs libusbp-1`

-The order of the arguments above matters: the user program must come first because it relies on symbols that are defined by libusbp.
+The order of the arguments above matters: the user program must come before libusbp because it relies on symbols that are defined by libusbp.

 The `examples` folder of this repository contains some example code that uses libusbp.
 These examples can serve as a starting point for your own project.